inigomedina/articles/learn-by-doing.md

 In 1962 Kenneth Arrow published his famous article _The Economic Implications of Learning by Doing_.
 As always, the great economist brought his voice to the page with a wonderful writing style: clear, concise, and honest.
 And once again he tried to tackle the tough questions enriching the economics perspective with contributions from other fields.
 That same year he published _Economic Welfare and the Allocation of Resources for Invention_ as well.
 Not bad.

-With the first article Arrow laid the foundations of what we now know as endogenous growth theory.
+With the first article Arrow laid the foundations of what we know as endogenous growth theory.